Our Blog

 Author

-About Yazan Al-Sheikhly
+Yazan Al-Sheikhly

 Entrepreneur, leader and self-proclaimed chef.
 Educated in Waterloo, Ontario – BSc in Computer Science and BBA (Business Administration).
 Founded a cloud computing company in 2007 and co-founded other high-tech ventures.
 Waterloo is the northern Silicon Valley where the technical talent is flourishing and the start-up atmosphere is explosive.
 Connect with me on social media!!